rsr290292/IIEC-Rise---Contest/README.md

 Vishwajeet Kumar: WhatsApp Group No - 63
 Vaishnavi Bandari: WhatsApp Group No – 54

-We have “Convert the OS based program into a menu driven program using Python Code which will execute the required user query when user will give the input as a text “
+The task is to “Convert the OS based program into a menu driven program using Python Code which will execute the required user query when user will give the input as a text “

 From the below code we can do the following tasks: